Mumps is a highly contagious viral illness. It usually occurs in childhood, although older people can get it.

 Fever, mild upper respiratory illness, headache, aching muscles, generally feeling unwell, swollen salivary glands (behind and below the jaw) and pain near the ear, worsening when chewing.
 About one-third of people with mumps have mild or no symptoms but can still infect others.

 Mumps may cause complications that can be serious and have a lasting effect on your health.
-The 2 complications that can result from mumps are encephalitis or meningitis, which is inflammation of the brain or its linings and can cause long-term hearing loss or death.
+Two complications that can result from mumps are encephalitis or meningitis, which is inflammation of the brain or its linings, can cause long-term hearing loss or death.
 Mumps may also cause orchitis, which is inflammation of the testicles.
 15-30 per cent of men who catch mumps get orchitis which can also lead to infertility.

 You will receive the mumps vaccine as a combination vaccine for measles, mumps and rubella (MMR) or measles, mumps, rubella and varicella (MMR-V).